Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 4th Texas Infantry

-In August 1861 he helped organize and was Captain of a Company that became "A" of the 4th Texas Infantry on its organization in Richmond that September.
-After Colonel Hood was promoted, Key was appointed Major of the Regiment.
-He was wounded in action 17 June 1862 at Gaines Mill, but returned to the regiment for the Maryland Campaign.
+A lawyer in Gonzales County, he helped organize (July 1861) and was Captain of a Company that became "A" of the 4th Texas Infantry on its organization in Richmond that September.
+He was on recruiting duty in Texas in February and March 1862, and he was appointed Major on 21 May (to date from 3 March), after Colonel Hood was commissioned Brigadier General.
+He was wounded in action 27 June 1862 at Gaines Mill, VA and afterward promoted to Lieutenant Colonel to date from that battle.
+He wa promoted again, to Colonel, on 10 July 1862.

 He was with the regiment and commanded it up to 15 September - for action on South Mountain - but was too ill afterward.
 He passed command to Lieutenant Colonel Carter.